Mitochondrial Retinal Imaging – What Do We Know So Far?

 FPF is a sensitive, albeit non-specific technology.
 This makes it suitable for a wide range of diseases, especially for screening and follow-up purposes.
 Future studies will eventually refine and solidify the present literature.

-Conflicts of interestRR: None TC: None, GH: None, RPS: Regeneron (grants and personal fees), Genentech/Roche (grants and personal fees), Alcon/Novartis (grants and personal fees), Apellis (grants), Optos (personal fees), Zeiss (personal fees), Biogen (personal fees), during the conduct of the study.
+Dr. Rishi P. Singh is on the Editorial Board of the Journal.RR: None TC: None, GH: None, RPS: Regeneron (grants and personal fees), Genentech/Roche (grants and personal fees), Alcon/Novartis (grants and personal fees), Apellis (grants), Optos (personal fees), Zeiss (personal fees), Biogen (personal fees), during the conduct of the study.